Homework Unit 4 (Classification): Fit KNN Models

 Set up recipe

-Informed by EDA from your modeling EDA, create a recipe for your third model
+Informed by EDA from your modeling EDA, create a recipe for your third model.

 rec_3 <- recipe(survived ~ sparse_title + fare + group_size + pclass,